Physical activity is anything that gets your body moving.

 The Center for Disease Control says that adults should move or exercise 150 minutes a week.

-Click the blue button below to find the right kind of exercise that fits your age and your ability.
+Click the teal button below to find the right kind of exercise that fits your age and your ability.

 START...